christian-schw/spa-e-commerce-pokemon/README.md

 The costs are very low and is easy to integrate with other AWS services.<br>
 <br>
 `Hosting (DNS): AWS Route 53` - AWS S3 provides predefined "weird" domain (like `http://www.domain.com.s3-website.availability-zone.amazonaws.com/`).<br>
-This is very long and user unfriendly.<br>
+This is very long and user-unfriendly.<br>
-Therefore, AWS Route 53 is used as DNS to use a nice short, user-friendly domain.<br>
+Therefore, AWS Route 53 is used as DNS to create a nice short, user-friendly domain.<br>
 The endpoint remains the same for the client and the services can also be exchanged more easily in the background.<br>
 Integrates nicely with AWS S3.<br>
 <br>